x-ray of a broken arm

 Is There A Way to Receive Part of The Settlement?

 As usual, there are exceptions to these aforementioned rules.
-Extenuating circumstances change how to divide a personal injury settlement in a divorce.
+Extenuating circumstances often change how the courts divide a personal injury settlement in a divorce.

 These include:

-• If an accident happened before the marriage.
-Money granted for a personal injury settlement stays the sole property of the person it was awarded to.
-The same goes for time of separation.
-If both parties lived separately when the incident occurred, the non-injured spouse isn’t entitled to any of the payout.
+- If an accident happened before the marriage.
+Money granted for a personal injury settlement generally stays the sole property of the person it was awarded to.
+The same goes for the date of separation.
+If both parties lived separately when the incident occurred, the non-injured spouse isn’t entitled to any payouts.

 The division of a personal injury settlement can become very complicated very quickly.
-As is so often the case, it’s best to consult a divorce attorney with experience in this area.
+As is so often the case, it’s in your best interests to consult a divorce attorney with experience in this area.
 They understand the specific complications and potential hazards this poses to your case.

 Related Reading: Moving Out During: What You Need To Know Before You Go